dgirotto0/aicook/README.md

 - **🔐 User Authentication**: Secure sign-in and registration with Firebase.
 - **❤️ Favorites**: Save your favorite recipes for quick access later.
 - **📱 Responsive Design**: A user-friendly interface, whether you’re on your phone, tablet, or desktop.
+- **💎 Premium User Access**: Unlock unlimited recipes by subscribing to the premium plan.
+Payments are securely processed via Stripe.
+- **🌓 Dark/Light Mode**: Switch between dark and light themes for a comfortable browsing experience at any time of the day.
+- **🌍 Multi-language Support**: The app is fully translated into English, Spanish, and Portuguese.

 ## 📸 Screenshots